cbmem ringbuffer is broken

 * coreboot romstage string isn't printed any more.

 * Sometimes the log starts in coreboot ramstage starting ...

 * The default behaviour of cbmem -c was changed.
 It should have the old behaviour: print the coreboot log of the current boot.

 * Please add on option to print previous boots.
 Maybe using -1 ?

-#2 Updated by Julius Werner almost 2 years ago
+#2 Updated by Julius Werner over 4 years ago

 What Nico said.
 Please attach the full output of 'cbmem -c' (ideally both after a warm reboot and after a cold boot from power-off) and clarify which board you're running on (ideally also attach your full .config).
 Make sure that your 'cbmem' utility has also been built with the latest coreboot sources.

 - The log starts somewhere and ends somewhere, whitout any CBMEM overflowed ... messages.

 This sounds like your 'cbmem' may not have been updated.
 The old cbmem will still print the full contents of the buffer but may print it out of order.